midnqp/backend-dev/README.md

 - FTP or File Transfer Protocol to transfer files between servers and clients.
 - WebDAV or Web Distributed Authoring and Versioning, an extension of HTTP, to collaboratively edit and manage files.
 - WebSocket, an extension of HTTP, to enable full-duplex communication between a server and a client.

+On the other hand, projects such as WebRTC are not a standalone protocol, rather a set of technologies and standards to enable real-time communication (usually voice and video) between clients.

+Various architectural styles are maintained to communicate in a structured approach such as REST, SOAP, gRPC, and GraphQL.